Precise High-Dimensional Asymptotics for Quantifying Heterogeneous Transfers: Proofs for the Covariate Shift Setting

 \end{definition}

 We will prove the anisotropic local law \eqref{aniso_law} through interpolating matrices $Z^\theta$ between $Z^0$ and $Z^1$.
-We have seen that \eqref{aniso_law} holds for $G(Z^0,z)$ by Proposition \ref{prop_diagonal}.
-Using (\ref{law_interpol}) and fundamental calculus, we readily get the following basic interpolation formula: for any differentiable function $F:\mathbb R^{n \times p}\rightarrow \mathbb C$,
+We have seen that equation \eqref{aniso_law} holds for $G(Z^0,z)$ by Proposition \ref{prop_diagonal}.
+Using equation \eqref{law_interpol} and basic calculus, we readily get the following interpolation formula: for any differentiable function $F:\mathbb R^{n \times p}\rightarrow \mathbb C$,